BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Every Friday morning at 8 am ET (starting April 1, 2022), the ReadyRemit Team pushes a new ReadyRemit release to the [sandbox](https://sandbox-api.readyremit.com) environment and publishes a corresponding [release note](https://developer.readyremit.com/changelog).

-# Use Case: Your service as sender
+# Your service as sender

 <span style="color:red;">Note: The ReadyRemit Team is targeting this use case first.</span>

-In this case, ReadyRemit represents your service with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end users with a *Recipient* record and one or more *Recipient Account* records.
+In this use case, ReadyRemit represents your service with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end users with a *Recipient* record and one or more *Recipient Account* records.

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-as-the-sender.png" width=800 loading="lazy"></div>